Openigloo home

 1-bedroom apartments for rent in good cause buildings in Soho

-Soho has 1-bedrooms and 2-bedrooms most often in this rental scope, and this page focuses on 14 apartments for rent in good cause buildings.
-Soho’s average building rating is 3.6/5 across 16 rated buildings, and the average rent increase is 18.4% based on 22 relisted units, which can help you judge building-level patterns before you apply (building-level trends; individual units can differ)
+Soho has 1-bedrooms and 2-bedrooms as the most common apartment types in this scope, with 14+ 1-bedroom apartments for rent in good cause buildings.
+If you are comparing options in Soho, keep an eye on how layout, building rules, and tenant-protection status affect both availability and monthly cost.
+Soho’s average building rating is 3.7/5 across 17 rated buildings, and the average rent increase is 21.2% based on 21 relisted units (building-level trends; individual units can differ).

 Loading listings…